shadowsocks/ChinaDNS/README.md

 [![Build Status]][Travis CI]

-A DNS forwarder that filters [bad IPs].
-Quite useful if you live in China.
+Fix [weird things] with DNS in China.
-This is a port of [ChinaDNS] to C.
+This is a port of [ChinaDNS] to C, especially for OpenWRT.

 Install
 -------